pandacms/panda_cms/README.md

 You may want to check this does not re-run any of your existing seeds!

-If you don't want to use GitHub to login, you'll need to configure a user provider (in `config/initializers/panda_cms.rb`), and then set your user's `admin` attribute to `true` once you've first tried to login.
-(And yes, there should be a better first-time setup experience than this.
-We're working on it!)
+If you don't want to use GitHub to login (or are at a URL other than http://localhost:3000/), you'll need to configure a user provider (in `config/initializers/panda_cms.rb`), and then set your user's `admin` attribute to `true` once you've first tried to login.

 ## Gotchas